 Elderly Homeowner, Totally Disabled and Veterans Programs

 East Lyme also provides a Local Tax Credit Program for elderly and totally disabled homeowners.
-Qualifying maximum income for this program is $43,900.00 regardless of marital status.
-Homeowners must be current on their property taxes as of the date of application and have been a taxpayer in East Lyme for 10 years preceding the year of credit.
+Qualifying maximum income for this program is $49,100.00 regardless of marital status.
+Homeowners must be current on their property taxes as of the date of application and have been a taxpayer in East Lyme for 10 years immediately preceding their receipt of town tax credit.

-Filing dates for the above programs are February 1, through May 15, 2019.
+Filing periods for the above programs are February 1 through May 15.

 Additional Veteran Exemptions

-Local Veteran exemption program provides an addition $5,000 exemption to qualified applicants meeting income requirements per ordinance as approved and adopted by the Board of Selectmen.
-Income limits for 2018 are $38,000.00 if single and $45,900.00 if married.
+Local Veteran exemption program provides an additional $5,000 exemption to qualified applicants meeting income requirements per ordinance as approved and adopted by the Board of Selectmen.
+Income limits for 2022 are $42,300.00 if single and $51,100.00 if married.
 A complete copy of the IRS return (if applicable) must be submitted at the time of application with a copy of the SSA-1099.
-If no IRS return is filed, then all 1099’s for 2018 must be presented, including veteran pension.
+If no IRS return is filed, then all 1099’s for 2022 must be presented, including veteran pension.

-Filing dates for the additional Veterans programs are February 1, through October 1, 2019.
+The filing period for the additional Veterans program is February 1 through October 1.

 Contact the Assessor’s Office at 860-739-6931 for further information.